gitlabhq/gitlab-runner/docs/configuration/autoscale.md

 > - The autoscale feature was introduced in GitLab Runner 1.1.0.

 **Note**: As of GitLab 17.5, the GitLab Runner Docker Machine executor is deprecated.
-We recommend that customers using the Runner Docker Machine Executor on Amazon Web Services EC2, Microsoft Azure Compute, and Google Compute Engine migrate to the [GitLab-developed Fleeting and Taskscaler autoscaler](As of GitLab 17.5, the GitLab Runner Docker Machine executor is deprecated.
-We recommend that customers using the Runner Docker Machine Executor on Amazon Web Services EC2, Microsoft Azure Compute, and Google Compute Engine migrate to the GitLab-developed Fleeting and Taskscaler autoscaler).
+We recommend that customers using the Runner Docker Machine Executor on Amazon Web Services EC2, Microsoft Azure Compute, and Google Compute Engine migrate to the [GitLab-developed Fleeting and Taskscaler autoscaler](https://docs.gitlab.com/runner/runner_autoscale/).
+We recommend that customers using the Runner Docker Machine Executor on Amazon Web Services EC2, Microsoft Azure Compute, and Google Compute Engine migrate to the GitLab-developed Fleeting and Taskscaler autoscaler.

 Autoscale provides the ability to use resources in a more elastic and dynamic way.